Aubrey, William E. (P1, C2, L2)

 According to the Lexington Leader, 9 August 1919, p.
 1, the citation, by command of General Connor, in general order No. 42, July 8, 1919 gives the following account of the rescue of Aubrey and the meritorious service of Major Short: “After a rear end collision of two troop trains occurred between the 113th Ammunition Train and the 138th Field Artillery and after the rescuing parties had worked for an hour, under the difficulties of darkness and rain, a soldier found pinned underneath an upturned truck wheel, upon which rested the greater part of three telescoped cars.
 In order to free the imprisoned soldier, it was necessary to raise the wreckage to a very dangerous angle.
 Major Short, Capt.
 Freehan, Capt.
 Cavanaugh and Private Sheehan, without regard to the personal danger involved, crawled thru the wreckage and in a lying and sitting position, worked against odds for three hours and succeeded in rescuing the soldier alive.”

-The other members of the Kentucky National Guard Killed in the incident are: Buford G. Craig; Norbert V. Henry; Frank James; Charles Lucas; Watkins A. Moss; Walter C Nagle; Roy V. Ogle; Ralph Rose; James N. Tucker and Garland W. Wells.
+The other members of the Kentucky National Guard Killed in the incident are: Buford G. Craig; Norbert V. Henry; Charles Lucas; Watkins A. Moss; Walter C Neagle; Roy V. Ogle; Ralph Rose; James N. Tucker and Garland W. Wells.

 A story in the 6 August 1916, edition of the Lexington Herald tells the story of Aubrey, who “took a liking” to the military life-style and wanted to serve his country.